 In 1 Samuel 8, Israel desired to replace the LORD with a human king to rule over them in an earthly, governmental sense.
 The people besought Samuel, 5.
 Now appoint a king for us to judge us like all the nations, and 7.
 The LORD said to Samuel, "Listen to the voice of the people in regard to all that they say to you, for they have not rejected you, but they have rejected Me from being king over them.

-Thus we have established that the Kingdom of God can refer to at least two realms of God's kingship: the aspect that is within you or in your midst, and the aspect of God's kingship over ancient Israel known as the Theocratic Kingdom, which began with the giving of the Law and lasted until the destruction of Jerusalem by Babylon.
-Therefore, since the Kingdom of God can refer to more than one realm of God's kingship, such passages as Luke 17:21 should not be a stumbling block to believing that there could be a future, literal, earthly kingdom with Yeshua on the throne.
+We have already established that the Kingdom of God can refer to at least two realms of God's kingship: the aspect that is within you and the aspect of the kingdom that is in your midst; but we see that there was another aspect of God's kingdom, the aspect of Hiss kingship over ancient Israel known as the Theocratic Kingdom, which began with the giving of the Law and lasted until the destruction of Jerusalem by Babylon.
+Therefore, since the Kingdom of God can refer to more than one realm of God's kingship, such passages as Luke 17:21 should not be a stumbling block to believing that there could be a future, literal, earthly kingdom with Jesus on the throne.

 Objection: 2 Peter 3:8 says, one day is with the Lord as a thousand years, and a thousand years as one day.
 Therefore, we cannot take the thousand-year length of the kingdom as a literal millennium.